Cheryl and Durant ImbodenDurant & Cheryl Imboden's

 photoPort is a wine whose origins are lost in history.
 Like sherry and madeira, it's a fortified wine, which means that neutral brandy is added during fermentation to stop the conversion of sugars into alcohol.
 The result is a semi-sweet or sweet wine with an intense fruit flavor that's best served as an apéritif, with dessert or cheeses, or after a meal.
 (To learn about the different types of port, see the "About Port Wines" page of my Cálem Port Wine Lodge) article.

 Experts disagree on whether port was invented by Portuguese or British winemakers, although one story holds that the British discovered port when two English merchants tasted an unfamiliar wine in a Lamego monastery in 1678.
-(Portwine.com's history page and a Wikipedia article have more tidbits about Porto's favorite tipple.)
+(A Wikipedia article has more tidbits about Porto's favorite tipple.)

 photoWhat is certain is that the British made Porto's fortified wine into a major export industry.
 Traders from the British Isles established wine lodges in Vila Nova de Gaia, on the sunny side of the Douro River opposite Porto's historic center.
 Boats called barcos rabelos brought newly-made wines from upriver to the wine lodges for blending and aging, and ships carried the finished product to Britain for distribution throughout the Empire.